 2. We expect many or most users to ask not to be tracked.
 This will have a direct impact on three main things:

-– How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. (it will be more difficult to isolate those most likely to perform your desired action)
+– The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More (it will be more difficult to isolate those most likely to perform your desired action)

 – Targeting (those who opt-out won’t be targeted or excluded)